marwahaha/TumblrQueuer/README.md

 ## Notes:
 * The ```info()``` function is simply there so that you can tell it ran successfully.
 You may remove it if you wish.
-If so, delete lines *34-50, 161*.
+If so, delete lines *34-50* and *161*.
 * This program uses the Tumblr PHP client (https://github.com/tumblr/tumblr.php) for the Tumblr API (https://tumblr.com/docs/en/api/v2)